jaicab/progressiveenhancement/README.md

 An explanation of Progressive Enhancement.
 ```

 Site is optional.
-Copy than an then click on one of these links submit resources quickly using the web interface:
+Copy than, then click on one of these links submit resources quickly using the web interface:

 - [Article](https://github.com/jaicab/progressiveenhancement/new/gh-pages/_resourcearticle)
 - [Example](https://github.com/jaicab/progressiveenhancement/new/gh-pages/_resourceexample)